Introducing: The People of The Ville

 You might only know her as the pretty face on television.
 Her grace and beauty along with that infectious smile permeate the early hours every day on the WLKY morning news show.
 People who know her best agree that she’s as genuine and beautiful inside as she is on the outside.
 She has spent most of her years building on the purpose she discovered for her own life at a young age; and although Monica has had many successes and accomplishments in her life, she will only point to those that have helped her along the way and give credit to the pillars in her life that have not only supported her but also given her the strength and tools to follow her dreams.
 From humble beginnings to celebrity-like status, she has maintained the same sweet personality that her daddy warned her long ago to never lose.
 Monica has dedicated her life to motivating others; but her own motivation comes from three distinct sources: her family, her faith, and various mentors through the different seasons of her life.
 She has had her own radio program, been Miss Kentucky, and now anchors a local news show and I feel blessed that I’m lucky enough to call her my friend.

 In 1969, Monica’s parents met on a blind date, which is ironic because her mother, Mona, had been completely blind since the age of six.
-Her parents soon fell in love and married and started their family with their first two children; and then they waited a full eleven years to have Monica followed by her younger bother three years later.
-Although Monica and her younger brother were always close, she admits that growing up, the 11 and 13 year age difference between her and her older siblings made it difficult to be as close; but there was always a dedication and devotion to each other that was instilled from her parents upon her and her siblings.
-These qualities are quite impressive enough in today’s world; but there is much more to her story.
+Her parents soon fell in love and married and started their family with their first two children, and then they waited a full eleven years to have Monica followed by her younger brother three years later.
+Although Monica and her younger brother were always close, she admits that growing up, the 11 and 13 year age difference between her and her older siblings made it difficult to be as close; but there was always dedication and devotion to each other that was instilled from her parents upon her and her siblings.
+These qualities are quite impressive enough in today’s world, but there is much more to her story.

 The family settled in Valley Station, where her father, after hearing a sermon on the plight of young black men, decided to start a commercial cleaning business to give opportunities to those willing to work.
 Monica remembers feeling like it was natural to work alongside her father in his business.
 The family struggled and worked together to make financial ends meet but Monica remembers it as “a good childhood.”
 She goes on to say,

-“We were poor and I knew we were poor; but I recently realized that I grew up privileged because I had access to opportunity.”
+“We were poor and I knew we were poor, but I recently realized that I grew up privileged because I had access to opportunity.”

 Even though her mother’s complete blindness made her family different and was a challenge, there was an incredibly strong bond between her and Monica that was truly inspiring.
 Monica describes Mona as more than just the matriarch of the family—she was the backbone to much of who Monica is today.
 Mona never leaned on her disability for an excuse and typically did whatever she wanted to with her kids, including cooking and crafts.
 Until her eldest son was born, she worked full time in the x-ray department at St. Margaret Mary’s.
 After that, she stayed home with her family and worked alongside her children in all of their endeavors, no matter what activity they wanted to pursue.
 She forged an attitude of you can do what you want no matter what obstacle is in your path and she lived by that attitude every day.
 Monica describes her mother as being an amazing homemaker that made everything from scratch and who was strong and carried herself with grace and beauty.
 Through the years, Monica became the eyes for her mom as they cooked and played together; and this last year when her mom passed away was one of the most difficult times for her.
 Monica recalls,